 There are 48 pre-made 64-waveshape, harmonically-complex wavetables included with the 3rd Wave (plus an additional 16 blank user slots).
-These "U" wavetables were created specifically for the 3rd Wave by our team of sound designers using a variety of exotic and esoteric hardware and software devices using the technology included in the built-in Wave Maker tool.
+These "U" wavetables were created specifically for the 3rd Wave by our team of sound designers using a variety of hardware and software devices.
 They differ from the "P" wave set in that they are high-resolution (96 kHz) and anti-aliased for greater fidelity with no audio artifacts at higher frequencies.
 In addition to these 48 wavetables, the built-in Wave Maker utility allows you to create and load an additional 16 of your own custom waves.
 Though there are 16 open slots by provided (U48 - U64) you can actually save your own wavetables into any of the 64 "U" wavetable locations. - but be aware that if you save to positions U00 to U47, you will overwrite a factory wavetable.